LoopKit/loopdocs/docs/loop-3/settings.md

 The JSON file for each day are zipped into one file for that day and then the zip files are again zipped into a single file that you can save.
 The current day (up to the current time) is combined with the previous day's data.

-The time stamps within the JSON files are GMT.
+The time stamps within the JSON files use UTC.

 ## App Profile